Highway 65 (film)

 Highway 65 (כביש הסרגל) is a 2024 Israeli-French drama film written and directed by Maya Dreifuss.
 The film stars Tali Sharon and Idan Amedi.
 It received nine Ophir Award nominations, including Best Film, Best Actress, Best Actor and Best Director.
 It was released theatrically in Israel on 30 January 2025.

 Plot summary

 Daphna (Sharon) is a dedicated police detective that puts her career ahead of her personal life and pursuit of a husband.
 Her dogged pursuit of justice and investigations into powerful figures in Tel Aviv leads to her transfer to low-key Afula.
 There, she begins to investigate the disappearance of a young widow, Orly (Fein), whose husband was killed in the 2006 Lebanon War.

-Orly's soldier husband was the son of an influential and corrupt property developer (Naor).
+Orly's soldier husband was the son of an influential and corrupt property developer (Igal Naor).
 He and his wife (von Schwarze) appear unconcerned about Orly’s disappearance.
-However, their surviving son, Matan (Amedi) shares Daphna's concerns about Orly's whereabouts.
+However, their surviving son, Matan (Idan Amedi) shares Daphna's concerns about Orly's whereabouts.
 As Daphna delves deeper in Orla's personal life, she comes to believe that she had been involved in a secret romance and that she was murdered.